johndoe133/bygchatbot/README.md

-viewbeats - Get information on beats sendfile - Send a file to bot agileterms - Get some definitions on agile terminology define - Define a specific agile term ifc - View and edit ifc file filemanage - Manage files uploaded to the bot
+viewbeats - Get information on beats sendfile - Send a file to bot agileterms - Get some definitions on agile terminology agileguide - A quick guide to the core principals of agile define - Define a specific agile term ifc - View and edit ifc file filemanage - Manage files uploaded to the bot